Regularity for almost minimizers of a one-phase Bernoulli-type functional in Carnot Groups of step two: Introduction and main result

 The paper is organized as follows.
-In Section \ref {sec:preliminary}, we recall basic notions concerning Carnot groups and some tools useful in our proofs.
+In Section \ref {sec:preliminary}, we recall basic notions concerning Carnot groups and some useful tools.
 Next, in Section \ref{sec:dichotomy}, we deal with a dichotomy property, a key step to prove our main result.
-Roughly speaking, that part ensures that the average of the energy of an almost minimizer decreases in a smaller ball unless we are \emph{arbitrarily close} to the case of $\G$-affine functions.
 Finally, Section \ref{sec:lip1} contains the proof of Theorem \ref{theor-Lipsch-contin-alm-minim}.
+We remind, even if it is not explicitly stated, that all the constants appearing in the sequel may change from line to line when they are universal, i.e. when they depend only on the group $\G$.